smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

 All four forms of pointer declarations listed in Section 1 may be used as function return types, but the compiler [ignores](https://timsong-cpp.github.io/cppwp/n4659/dcl.fct#7) the `const` qualification of the pointer in Forms 3 and 4.
-That is, effectively, only Forms 1 and 2 are relevant to function return types.
+Thus, only Forms 1 and 2 are relevant to function return types.

 The reason compilers ignore pointer `const`ness in the return type is because it is up to the calling function to determine that `const`ness.
 (Compilers similarly ignore